mza/Flame/README.txt

 * Collecting results

-You can still run the result monitor locally to collect the results.
+You can still run the result monitor locally to view the results, which are stored in SimpleDB.
+Customise the select statement for more fine grained statistics.

 ruby flame_results.rb

-The above test will generate 250 * 50 results, 12500 responses, in the results.txt file so be prepared to deal with log files of that size.
-You can follow along in real time by tailing the results file.

 While the test is running you can monitor your application and instance metrics with tools such as NewRelic and CloudWatch.